Rosuav/StilleBot/WebSockets.md

 `mapping get_state(string|int group)`.
 Signal updates with send_updates_all, and the rest should take care of itself.

+For groups that involve a collection of items, partial updates can be sent.
+The front end will initially receive a data mapping with an array of items, where each item has an id; subsequently, it can receive a partial update with an id and, unless the item has been deleted, a new data mapping.

+    Initial: {"items": [{"id": "foo", ...}, ...]}
+    Update: {"id": "foo", "data": {"id": "foo", ...}}
+    Delete: {"id": "foo"} or {"id": "foo", "data": 0}

 Using these sockets outside of StilleBot
 ----------------------------------------